manexim/news/README.md

 -   Push your branch to your fork on GitHub, the remote `origin`.
 -   From your fork open a pull request in the correct branch.
 Target the `develop` branch!

-And last but not least: Always write your commit news in the present tense.
+And last but not least: Always write your commit messages in the present tense.
 Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.

 ## License